auvigoo20/SOEN341/README.md

 The front-end consists of a lexical analyzer and parser, which translate the source code into an in-memory intermediate representation (IR) built from a sequence of instructions.
 Two additional helpers are a symbol table (for all opcodes and labels) and an error reporter.

-The back-end consists of a code generator that traverses the IR and generates assembly source code (.asm) listing and/or binary (virtual) machine code.
+The back-end consists of a code generator that traverses the IR and generates assembly source code listing (`.lst`) and/or binary (virtual) machine code.

 The functionality of the cross-assembler is represented in the Key Concept Model.